rafaelmarques7/dev-test-frontend/README.md

 ### Hosting
-A [demo](https://infinite-spire-53819.herokuapp.com/) of the application is currently available at the following link: https://infinite-spire-53819.herokuapp.com/ The host if this application is the cloud PaaS [Heroku](https://www.heroku.com/).
+A [demo](https://infinite-spire-53819.herokuapp.com/) of the application is currently available at the following link: https://infinite-spire-53819.herokuapp.com/ The host of this application is the cloud PaaS [Heroku](https://www.heroku.com/).